afbat/afbat.github.io/README.md

 # Source Code and Assets of pascalmichaillat.org

-This repository contains the source code and assets of Pascal Michaillat's website at https://pascalmichaillat.org.
+This repository contains the source code and assets of Ava Francesca Battocchio's website at https://afbat.co.

 ## Source code